t532-old/nodebot/README.md

     |-- ...other files
 ```
 ## Run
-Run mongod on port 27017 and cqhttp on port 5700, and enter:
+Create a `config.json` file based on the given `config.template.json`, Run mongod on port 27017 and cqhttp on port 5700, and enter:
 ```sh
 $ cd <your-bot-directory>
 $ npm install